eCommerce Conversion Rate Optimization (CRO): Boosting Your Conversion Rate Made Simple In 2023

 Offering different homepages or product recommendations based on customer demographics, location, or order history should help you increase your conversion rate.

 Go beyond product pages … and content.
 Build a community of like-minded people.
 The cornerstones of creating a community for a product ecosystem are social media and owned media.
-A thriving community generates a consistent flow of orders as well as insightful product feedback that can help you refine your offering.
+A thriving community generates a consistent flow of orders and insightful product feedback that can help you refine your offering.

-Although conversion rate optimization is a long-term game, here are a few ways you can increase your CRO short-term:
+Although conversion rate optimization is a long-term game, here are a few ways to increase your CRO short-term:

 - Better images and videos.
 One of the quickest CRO wins is offering high-quality standalone or in-use images and videos on product pages.